Encyclopédie: Origins

 In any event, cooperation between Le Breton and Mills fell apart later on in 1745.
 Le Breton claimed among other things that Mills's knowledge of French was inadequate, an accusation supported by one contemporary.
 In a confrontation with the sword-wielding Englishman, Le Breton assaulted Mills with his cane.
 Mills took Le Breton to court, but the court decided in Le Breton's favor.
 Mills returned to England soon afterward.
 For his new editor, Le Breton settled on the mathematician Jean Paul de Gua de Malves.
 Among those hired by Gua de Malves were the young philosopher Étienne Bonnot de Condillac, the mathematician Jean le Rond d'Alembert, and Denis Diderot.
 Thirteen months later, in August 1747, Gua de Malves resigned under pressure from Le Breton, having proven an ineffective leader.
 Le Breton then formed an alliance with three other booksellers (Antoine Briasson, Laurent Durand, and Michel-Antoine David) and hired Diderot and D'Alembert to be the new editors.
-D'Alembert would leave this role in 1758, but Diderot remained editor for the next 25 years, seeing the Encyclopédie through to its completion, though he threatened to resign upon discovering in 1764 that Le Breton, fearful of a crackdown, had been censoring some of his contributions to the Encyclopédie behind his back.
+D'Alembert left the role in 1758, but Diderot remained editor for the next 25 years, seeing the Encyclopédie through to its completion, though he threatened to resign upon discovering in 1764 that Le Breton, fearful of a crackdown, had been censoring some of his contributions to the Encyclopédie behind his back.

 Publication

 Extract from the frontispiece of the Encyclopédie (1772).
 It was drawn by Charles-Nicolas Cochin and engraved by Bonaventure-Louis Prévost.
 The work is laden with symbolism: The figure in the center represents Truth, surrounded by bright light (the central symbol of the Enlightenment).
 Two other figures on the right, Reason and Philosophy, are tearing the veil from Truth.

 The work consisted of 28 volumes, with approximately 71,818 articles and 2,784 plates of illustrations (the exact numbers depend on one's definition of an "article" and a "plate").
 The first seventeen volumes were published between 1751 and 1765; eleven volumes of plates were finished by 1772.
 The first edition had a pressrun of 4,225 copies, well above the average pressrun for French books at the time, which was around 2000 copies., and it earned the four publishers profits of more than two million livres.
-Because of its sometimes radical contents, the Encyclopédie stirred up controversy in conservative circles, and after the publication of the second volume, it was briefly suspended by a royal edict of 1752 accusing it of "destroying royal authority, fomenting a spirit of independence and revolt, and ... laying the groundwork for error, for the corruption of morals, and for irreligion and atheism."
+Because of its sometimes radical contents, the Encyclopédie stirred up controversy in conservative circles, and after the publication of the second volume, it was briefly suspended by a royal edict of 1752 accusing it of "destroying royal authority, fomenting a spirit of independence and revolt, and ... laying the groundwork for error, for the corruption of morals, and for irreligion and atheism".

 In 1759, following the publication of the seventh volume, on the initiative of the Parlement of Paris, the French government suspended the encyclopedia's privilege.
-Nevertheless, work continued "in secret," partially because the project had highly placed supporters, including the minister Malesherbes and the royal mistress Madame de Pompadour.
+Nevertheless, work continued "in secret", partially because the project had highly placed supporters, including the minister Malesherbes and the royal mistress Madame de Pompadour.
 French authorities deliberately ignored the continuation of the work, thinking the official ban was sufficient to appease the church and other enemies of the project.